vmware/mangle/docs/sre-developers-and-users/adding-adapters.md

 {% hint style="info" %}
 vCenter adapter if deployed on the same machine on which Mangle is running, vCenter adapter IP used for adding vCenter endpoint can be either

-* A internal docker container IP OR
+* An internal docker container IP OR
 * A docker host IP

 **To find out the internal docker container IP for mangle-vc-adapter run**